tzarbhaskar/Atlan_challenge/README.md

 # Postman Link: https://www.postman.com/spaceflight-geologist-9668923/workspace/atlan/collection/31551786-04460cd3-4ae6-4280-81e9-57dc30bc9505?action=share&creator=31551786

-# Problem Statement Interpretation

- Forms with questions are used in the process of data collection After a user fills the form, the responses hit the datastore There is some post submission logic that needs to be executed These Post Submission Business Logic Use Cases  are called as Actions in my implementation

-# Tasks
-* Create a Schematic of Forms, Questions, Responses
-* Create a System that executes a list of post-submission logics in a plug and play fashion

 # Thought Process

 * There should be a Form Entity that contains a list of questions